Participant disclosure FAQs

 - Q10.
 What if any of the information in the disclosure document changes during the year?

 A1.
 Information about certain plan provisions plus plan-level and individual-level fees must be disclosed.
-After the initial disclosure is made, participants must receive updated information at least annually and notice of changes 30 to 90 days prior to the effective date of a change requiring disclosure.
+After the initial disclosure is made, participants must receive updated information at least once in every 14-month period and notice of changes 30 to 90 days prior to the effective date of a change requiring disclosure.

 A2.
 The following information must be disclosed: